About Cases#

 Statistics#

 Predefined statistics in dashboards are available from the cases list.
-For custom statistics and dashboards, refer to the About Dashboards topic.
+For custom statistics and dashboards, refer to About Dashboards.